 SIP trunks using multiple ITSPs can be implemented in specific regions of the world to target consumers and present the business as having a global presence.
 Another benefit is also created by this scenario, as a company could then also place calls within a distant country.
 Once an international long-distance call, now calls placed are national and perhaps even local.

 Unified communications (UC) by means of SIP trunking is not limited to voice, and also includes video, IM, and various other collaborative technologies.
 If a company and some partner both have SIP trunks to the same ITSP, that ITSP gains the ability to do things like route calls directly between these two companies.
-They can also send video directly between the companies for more interactive communication.
+They can also send video directly to the companies for more interactive communication.
 One of the latest developments in telecommunications offers a “global phone number” not tied to any specific country, and functions across SIP networks only.

 SIP trunks are already well known for greatly reducing public switched telephone network (PSTN) telecommunication costs.
 But savings also include the fact that a company no longer needs to pay for two physical connections, one for data and voice respectively.
 Only one link is required, as voice traffic is routed through the data connection.
 As mentioned above, by utilizing multiple ITSPs across various parts of the world, SIP trunking allows companies to partially reduce or eliminate long-distance and international calling.
-Taken a step further, established SIP trunks through various ITSPs can undergo a “least cost routing” software ... ysis to direct calls through the cheapest ITSP.
+Taken a step further, established SIP trunks through various ITSPs can undergo a “least cost routing” software analysis to direct calls through the cheapest ITSP.

 If you’re considering flexible business communications, learn more about the benefits of integrating the cost-effective technology of SIP trunking into your existing infrastructure here.